 - You can set up daily, weekly, or monthly schedule plan to let MultCloud automatically transfer files from Google Shared Drive to OneDrive.

 Step 5.
 Click "Transfer Now" to let MultCloud transfer Google Shared Drive to OneDrive right away.

 - MultCloud is able to perform tasks offline in background, which means you can even shut down your computer after the Cloud Transfer task starts.

 - As a free user of MultCloud, you will get 5 GB free data traffic to transfer data through clouds.

 - If you want to transfer all the data from Shared Drive to OneDrive or you have the demand to frequently transfer data between clouds, you can upgrade to premium plan.
-Then you will acquire data traffic from 150 GB per month to unlimited for lifetime with lightning-fast transfer speed.
+Then you will acquire more data traffic with lightning-fast transfer speed.

 Method 2.
 Transfer Shared Drive to OneDrive by "Copy to"